 Mary Szybist is most recently the author of Incarnadine, winner of the 2013 National Book Award for Poetry.

-She is the recipient of fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Rona Jaffe Foundation, and the Witter Bynner Foundation in conjunction with the Library of Congress.
-Her work has been awarded two Pushcart Prizes and has been supported by residencies at the MacDowell Colony and the Rockefeller Foundation's Bellagio Center in Bellagio, Italy.
-Her first book Granted won the 2004 GLCA New Writers Award and was a finalist for the National Book Critics Circle Award.
+She the recipient of fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Rona Jaffe Foundation, the Witter Bynner Foundation in conjunction with the Library of Congress, and the Rockefeller Foundation's Bellagio Center.
+Her work has appeared in such publications as Best American Poetry, The Kenyon Review, Poetry, Ploughshares, and two Pushcart Prize anthologies.
+Her first book _Granted_ won the 2004 GLCA New Writers Award and was a finalist for the National Book Critics Circle Award.
 A native of Williamsport, Pennsylvania, she now lives in Portland, Oregon where she teaches at Lewis & Clark College.

 Photo by Joni Kabana